 Study your market to a tee and see what competitors are doing and what they’re not doing.
 If you’re entering an overcrowded market, you need a solid value proposition that will set you apart from the competition.
 Explore Lean and Agile methods so you can deliver your products faster.
 The only way to be ahead of the competition is to do it better and faster.

 Another top reason why startups fail is inappropriate pricing.
 It could be because the price is too low that it causes the business to operate at a loss.
 It could also be because the price is so high that no one wants to buy it.
 Pricing is not an exact science.
 But you can be methodical about it.
 Research is crucial when it comes to pricing.
 See what your competitors are charging.
 Find out how much your target market is willing to pay.
 Don’t forget to factor in your costs when planning your price structure.
 You can test your prices to see how elastic the market is.

 The lack of a marketing and sales strategy is a common reason why startups fail.
 Founders think that business is only about product development.
 Customers won’t come to you unless they know about your product.
 So if you’re not getting the word out there, you won’t be getting any conversions and revenue.
 You need a proper marketing strategy in place and a plan to execute it.

 Marketing and sales need to work hand-in-hand.
 Getting the word out there isn’t enough.
 You need to reel your customers in to close the deal.
 There are various marketing and sales strategies that you can explore for this.
+For example, brand deals for influencers can be a great way to generate buzz for a new product or service.
 You can plan your marketing and sales activities using Kanban for easier collaboration among your team members.
 It also makes planning more effective.
 If marketing and sales aren’t up your alley, then hire an expert or outsource your marketing and sales operations to an agency.

 Avoid Startup Failure and Aim for Success